JohnCoene/javascript-for-r/_book/1-02-basics.md

 ### Serialising {#serialising}

 JSON is to all intents and purposes the equivalent of lists in R; a flexible data format that can store pretty much anything--except data.frames, a structure that does not exist in JavaScript.
 Below we create a nested list and convert it to JSON with the help of jsonlite.
-We set `pretty` to `TRUE` to add indentation for cleaner printing, but this is an argument you should omit when writing production code, it will reduce the file size (fewer spaces = smaller file size).
+We set `pretty` to `TRUE` to add indentation for cleaner printing, but this is an argument you should omit when writing production code; it will reduce the file size (fewer spaces = smaller file size).

 ```r